neursh/open-meteo-dart/README.md

 var result = await ElevationApi().requestJson(latitudes: [52.52], longitudes: [13.41]);
 ```

+## Known issues
+Addressed in [#16](https://github.com/neursh/open-meteo-dart/issues/16), the `Int64` type is not supported on the web platform due to Dart and Javascript differencies, and it won't be fixed for a long time.

+We'll try to find a workaround for this problem.
+But for now, the only way for web platform to continue using the package is by using `raw_request()`.

 ## 1.1.0 Migration Guide
 - Every API now has `Api` suffix.
 ```